13meimei/chubaodb/docs/source/deploy/sourceBased.rst

 Compilation
 ^^^^^^^^^^^^^^^^^^
-We can get a executable file for the master by executing the following script
+We can get an executable file for the master by executing the following script

 .. code-block:: bash